Fibr-Technologies/api/README.md

-# SocialAPI
+# API
-The official API for https://chat.fibr.social.
+The official API for all Fibr services.
+Because for TECHNICAL reasons, I cannot seem to make it for just one service, have fun.